reaperiit/getting-and-cleaning-data-2017/README.md

 How to create the tidy data set

-clone this repository: git clone git@github.com:reaperiit/getting and cleaning data 2017.git download compressed raw data
+clone this repository: git clone git@github.com:reaperiit/getting-and-cleaning-data-2017.git download compressed raw data

 unzip raw data and copy the directory UCI HAR Dataset to the cloned repository root directory